 Nova Southeastern University’s scientists are engaged in exciting interdisciplinary research projects to make discoveries and produce new knowledge in healthcare, biotechnology, life sciences, environment and social sciences.
-NSU faculty are using more than $82 million in externally provided funding to work on projects that advance the university’s mission of research, academic excellence, and public service.
-They are working on more than 205 basic, applied and clinical research projects to improve patient care, make new drug discoveries, reduce mental health disorders, and examine the forces that impact our oceans.
-In the fall of 2012 NSU opened the Center for Excellence for Coral Reef Ecosystems Science Research Facility at its Oceanographic Center.
-Funded by the National Institute of Standards and Technology, America’s premier coral reef research center will be solely dedicated to coral reef ecosystem research.
+NSU faculty are using more than $68 million in externally provided funding to work on projects that advance the university’s mission of research, academic excellence, and public service.
+They are working on more than 250 basic, applied and clinical research projects to improve patient care, make new drug discoveries, reduce mental health disorders, and examine the forces that impact our oceans.

 Chronic fatigue syndrome/myalgic encepahalomyelitis (CFS/ME) is a debilitating immune disorder that affects more than one million Americans.
 A majority of CFS/ME sufferers are women, who remain mostly untreated.
-The disease damages the patient’s immune system and causes symptoms such as extreme fatigue unabated by sleep, faintness, widespread muscle and joint pain, etc. NSU’s Institute for Neuro-Immune Medicine ---- led by NSU College of Osteopathic Medicine professor Nancy Klimas M.D., one of the world’s leading CFS/ME and Gulf War Illness (GWI) researchers --- is studying these and other neuro-inflammatory disorders.
+The disease damages the patient’s immune system and causes symptoms such as extreme fatigue unabated by sleep, faintness, widespread muscle and joint pain.
+NSU’s Institute for Neuro-Immune Medicine ---- led by Nancy Klimas, M.D., professor in NSU’s College of Osteopathic Medicine, one of the world’s leading CFS/ME and Gulf War Illness (GWI) researchers --- is studying these and other neuro-inflammatory disorders.
 The Institute uses the integration of research, training and clinical care to advance the needs of patients suffering from CFS/ME and GWI.
 By bringing together some of the best scientific minds in the world, the facility acts as both a think tank and a working institute for research, training new clinicians, and providing diagnostic and therapeutic clinical care.

 Florida has been at the center of the nation’s prescription drug epidemic for the past decade, experiencing tremendous increases in prescription drug-related overdoses and mortality.
-NSU’s Center for Applied Research on Substance Use and Health Disparities is a national leader in confronting this alarming public health problem by investigating prescription drug abuse and diversion.
-Center Co-Directors Steven P. Kurtz, Ph.D. and Hilary L. Surratt, Ph.D., are currently conducting four large research projects to stem this crisis: 1) A national survey of law enforcement investigators that monitors the incidence of prescription drug diversion; 2) A study of more than 1,500 prescription drug abusers that tracks drug-related health consequences and sources of abused medications; 3) A project that examines the emerging black market in medications to treat HIV infection; and 4) A clinical trial testing the effectiveness of brief interventions to reduce prescription drug abuse among South Florida’s young adults.
+NSU’s Center for Applied Research on Substance Use and Health Disparities (ARSH) is a national leader in confronting this alarming public health problem by investigating prescription drug abuse and diversion.
+Center Director Steven P. Kurtz, Ph.D., and the ARSH team are leading research to stem this crisis from multiple perspectives:

-There are almost 200,000 new cases of breast cancer annually in the U.S. The 10-year mortality rate of breast cancer is 48 percent.
-A research team at NSU’s College of Pharmacy led by professors Jean Latimer, Ph.D. and Stephen Grant, Ph.D., have developed a unique method of growing breast cancer cells from tumors at early stages of the disease, enabling further studies into the causes of tumors and indicating when and what kind of chemotherapy should be used.
+There are more than 200,000 new cases of breast cancer annually in the U.S. About 1 in 8 (12%) of women in the U.S. will develop invasive breast cancer during their lifetime.
+A research team Jean Latimer, Ph.D., associate professor of pharmaceutical sciences, NSU’s College of Pharmacy, and Stephen Grant, Ph.D., associate professor of public health, NSU’s College of Osteopathic Medicine, has developed a unique method of growing breast cancer cells from tumors at early stages of the disease, enabling further studies into the causes of tumors and indicating when and what kind of chemotherapy should be used.